A group of butterflies is called a kaleidoscope.

 Hi!
 I'm Mary Garner.

 I'm a licensed professional counselor focused on supporting individuals, primarily adults.
-I have a special interest in chronic or acute health challenges, grief, trauma, and women's issues.
+I have a special interest in chronic or acute health challenges, anxiety, and trauma.
 My approach is grounded in somatic and holistic strategies that honor the mind-body connection, recognizing that healing is not only emotional and mental, but also deeply physical and spiritual.

 My purpose is to remind you that you are not alone.
 Together, we will build resilience, find meaning, and discover coping strategies that help you live a fulfilling life, no matter what obstacles may arise.